twitchard/twitchard.github.io/resume.md

 > 10 Liberty St. Apt 14e -
 > New York, NY 10005

-**I am** a versatile, pragmatic developer with 3 years of professional experience.

-**I am looking for** the opportunity to solve challenging problems with a colorful set of teammates, to build a product I can take pride in.

-**I value** imagination, thorough testing of code and ideas, and clear communication.

 ## Professional Experience {#experience}

-### Platform Backend Engineer - Livestream (Feb 2015 - Present)
+### Platform Backend Engineer - Livestream/Vimeo (Feb 2015 - Present)

+*Livestream was acquired by Vimeo in September 2017*

 **Application Development** -
 With a team of 5 other developers, I maintained and developed Livestream's internal REST API, which powers the SaaS live video platform.
 Some projects I was heavily involved in:

-- Rearchitecting Livestream's authentication service to withstand more load and be more secure.
+- Scaling Livestream's authentication service
-- Contributing to both the frontend (Angular.js) and backend of [Livestream's "Simulcast" feature](https://techcrunch.com/2017/01/24/livestream-simulcast/).
+- Contributing to both the frontend and backend of [Livestream's "Simulcast" feature](https://techcrunch.com/2017/01/24/livestream-simulcast/).
-- Developing "Dragonscaler", a custom autoscaler for GCS vms that met our video infrastructure's unique requirements.
+- Developing "Dragonscaler", a custom autoscaler that met our video infrastructure's unique requirements.
-- Migrating our applications to the cloud.

 **DevOps** -
 I also took an active role in the operations of the application.
 For example, I provisioned servers, load tested new services, set up monitoring and instrumentation, and I configured load balancers, databases, and HTTP caches.